OpenGradient/BitQuant/onchain/README.md

 ## Purpose

-This module serves as the data layer for the OpenQuant platform, providing:
+This module serves as the data layer for the BitQuant platform, providing:
 - Real-time and historical on-chain data access
 - Protocol interaction capabilities
 - Data analysis and processing tools